Effect of filter kernel on scale-energetics of near-wall turbulent structures

-The mean energy flux is shown in figure~\ref{fig:plotPiStatComparePaper}a as a function of the wall distance ($y^+=\sfrac{\left(R-r\right)}{\ReTau}$).
-Very close and far away from the wall, energy is transported from larger to smaller scales on the average ($\langle\Pi\rangle>\num{0}$); as in the classical energy cascade.
-In the buffer layer, on the other hand, a region of predominant negative flux becomes discernible with a net transport of energy from smaller to larger scales.
-This indeed indicates a localised inverse energy cascade, which roughly coincides with the region of maximal mean shear and peak streamwise turbulence intensity (figure~\ref{fig:streaksAndFlux}c) as was also observed earlier by \textcite{Haertel1994} for both, channel and pipe flow.
-Our $\langle\Pi\rangle$ profile compares very well with the pipe data of H\"artel, who also used a Fourier kernel for scale separation.
-The net backward scatter peaks at a wall-normal distance of $y^{+}=\num{12}$; very similar to the location where the production of turbulent kinetic energy (not shown here) also reaches its maximum ($y^{+}=\num{15}$).
-The root mean square (RMS) values $\langle\Pi^{\prime 2}\rangle^{\sfrac{1}{2}}$ depicted in figure~\ref{fig:plotPiStatComparePaper}b are in general high.
+The root mean square (RMS) values $\langle\Pi^{\prime 2}\rangle^{\sfrac{1}{2}}$ depicted in figure~\ref{fig:plotPiStatCompare}b are in general high.
 This indicates a very active and intermittent instantaneous flux field with large excursions from the net energy transport $\langle\Pi\rangle$, which is orders of magnitude smaller.
-The ratio between the strongest flux events in the buffer layer (figure~\ref{fig:plotPiFieldCompare}) and the local mean value (figure~\ref{fig:plotPiStatComparePaper}a) is roughly \num{330}.
+The ratio between the strongest flux events in the buffer layer (figure~\ref{fig:plotPiFieldCompare}) and the local mean value (figure~\ref{fig:plotPiStatCompare}a) is roughly \num{330}.